Aohzan/ecodevices/README.md

 ## Sensors

-For the teleinfo inputs, you will get aj instant consumption sensor.
+For the teleinfo inputs, you will get an instant consumption sensor.
 For the counter inputs, you will get a daily sensor and a total sensor.

 ## Configuration